HarryPaniccc/writing/The Einzberns have Returned - Draft 1.md

 The Kingdom of Sirkonos had been too quiet for too long.
 More missing posters decorated the notice board this week, and the sheriff still had not returned with his outriders a month after leaving for the wilds.
 The crown sent no help to secure their roads.
 Any traders that found their way to Novest did their best to profit and leave.
 No one cared for Sirkonos anymore, and Gunter didn't either.

 Solitude found him as the light fled.
 The small alleys of Novest were never crowded after sunset.
 The silence was not the kind one sought for quiet reminiscence.
 It was the cold solitude felt by a lamb before it was taken by the wolves.
 Tonight, however, it brought anticipation.
 Once a month, Gunter could walk _towards_ something, and tonight was that night.
+Fight night.

+>[!Note] Probably need to edit these above three as well.
+More ominous?

 Walking past wooden townhouses, he listened for the signs of the evening's events.
 As always the sounds of carousing and jeering could be heard from down the road coming from a two-storied inn.
 He greeted the few off duty guards that sat outside and made his way into the nearly empty bar.
-Nodding to the barkeeper, he

-but the strange sight of a nearly empty bar greeted him as he made his way through the front doors.
-He nodded to the barkeeper who had drawn the short straw for that month, made his way through the empty tables, and pushed his way down what his father would have called a secret staircase, but what was now the worst kept secret club this side of the Eastern Wastes.
+Nodding to the barkeeper, Gunter followed the sounds of a crowd through what was once a secret staircase, and entered what was the now worst kept secret this side of the Eastern Wastes.

->[!Note]
->Barkeeper sentence has to change

 It was not long before he was eagerly squeezing his way through a crowded, merry room.
-In the dim candle light of the shell of a cellar-turned-fighting ring, polished mugs of beer were passed around and silver pieces were exchanged for the evening's bets.
+In the dim candle light of a cellar-turned-fighting ring, polished mugs of beer were passed around and silver pieces were exchanged for the evening's bets.
 From a hundred different conversations the echoes of compliments, boasts and laughter became muddled with the sounds of a bard's viol against the dark wooden walls of the room.
 Smiles, actual smiles, shone from the faces of men and women who had been forced to give up their trades, go days without meals, or bury loved ones in the past months.

 Here, Gunter thought as he peered through the waists of his countrymen, life finally returned to the kingdom.
 Here, there was a Sirkonos worth fighting for, not just pathways ladened with corpses stretching between the dying roots of civilization.
 There were no Kronesguard to protect you from the ghouls that wandered the night here in Novest.
 No temples to ward off the hauntings, and certainly no hunters to profit off of the sheriff's latest bounties.
 Despite the low stone wall and the sturdy archer towers surrounding it, his home was as unprotected as the rest of the kingdom, and though he would never admit it, that frustrated Gunter.
 The wolves had already made lambs of three good men in the last two months.
 No one knew if they would be the next one lost to the night.
 And, despite the smiles and the drinks and the music, that tension and fear of what stalked the night hung over the basement full of tradesmen like a guillotine ready to fall.

 But that was why they met.
-What they lacked in safety, the good people of Novest made up for in spite.
+What they lacked for in safety, the good people of Sirkonos made up for in spite.
 If they were going to be helpless, the least they could do is be helpless and entertained.

-An hour into Gunter's mugs and passing between various different groups, bar hands began to clear a space in the center of the room.
+An hour into Gunter's mugs and passing between various different groups, bar hands began to clear a space in the centre of the room.
 Some of the guests even eagerly offered their help.
 The carpet was rolled away to reveal deeply packed sand, stained brown and black.

 The bouts began.
 The sound of fist-on-flesh was lost amidst the shouts from the onlookers.
 The first fights of the evening were to warmup the crowd, and Gaelen said it was good luck to wet the sand before the larger fights.
 Gunter always paid close attention to these, despite their low stakes.
-He had made a whole mint by keeping his eyes on the promising newcomers.
-It had been a shame when Gaelen had been found in a ditch with a hole in his stomach the previous month...
+He and Gaelan had made a whole mint by keeping his eyes on the promising newcomers.
+And Gaelen had been found in a ditch with a hole in his stomach the previous month...

 The sound of a body hitting the ground shook Gunter from his stupor.
 The cheers that followed banished the feeling in his gut.
 The loss of Gaelen was still fresh in Gunter's mind, and Gaelen was a fine boxer, but new to town and unwilling to listen to the warnings.
 So what if he went out alone?
 There were other youths looking to test their metal in the ring and keep those who remained cheering a while longer.

-Silver was passed around as cold water was washed over the victor of the last fight, and Gunter pocketed a few pieces as the loser was seen to by the town's surgeon in case of any real injury.
+Silver was passed around as cold water was washed over the victor of the last fight, and Gunter pocketed a few pieces as the loser was seen to by the town's surgeon, in case of any real injury.
 As conversation threatened to steal the crowd from his grasp, the ringmaster, Roahn, tightened his grip and announced the next bout.

-There it is friends," Roahn called to the crowd.
+"There it is friends," Roahn called to the crowd.
 "I would not have bet on such a grudge match between two seasoned fighters, but when a traveler hailing all the way from Pyleas tells you he wishes to test his mettle against an up-and-coming, you do not ignore him, _especially_ when he is built like that!"

 The crowd replied with a roar that was quelled by a raise of the ringmaster's spindly hand.